 From dropping your first dot on the canvas, you’ll discover how easy it is to create your own patterns and designs.
 You will learn about the different tools and be guided through the techniques and you’ll leave with the skills to create more of your own designs at home.
 Includes materials $14.00.
-We hope to run this course again in August 2019 so please register your interest if you'd like to hear when this course is scheduled.

 In this course you will learn how to do dot painting.
 We'll look at different tools and different shapes and patterns.
 When you drop the dots on your material of choice, you will be able to make a piece of art-work(s) you can take home at the end.